vanntastic/Formal/README.markdown

 USAGE
 =====
-Examples assume the fields are nested in the following block:
+Examples below assume the fields are nested in block similar to:

-    form_for @something do |f|
+    form_for @user do |f|
       # examples here
     end

+Here's a simple example:

+    # instead of writing this:
+    form_for @user do |f|
+      f.label :first_name
+      f.text_field :first_name
+      f.label :last_name
+      f.text_field :last_name
+    end

+    # using formal, you can do this:
+    form_for @user do |f|
+      f.input_for :first_name
+      f.input_for :last_name
+    end

 input_for :field, options={}
 ----------------------------
-generates a text_field for an object
+generates a text_field for an object with a label, takes the same options as text_field, pass in the label option to change it.

 EX: